RAPID-Platform-Projects/Rapid-Docs/training/Extending and Customising Modules/2-Customising an Existing Table/5-Creating a new view/5-Creating a new view.md

 # Creating a New View

-We now have a way for *Stationery Inc.* to go through their company assets, and then note down what should happen for each asset.
+We now have a way for *Stationary Inc.* to go through their company assets, and then note down what should happen for each asset.
 However, the company will quickly have a problem if they need to open every single asset to find out whether it needs to be sold, repaired, disposed of, etc.

 Let’s create a new view, which will allow the company's auditors to quickly see all assets and their *Audit Action*.
 First, make sure you are on the main **Assets** table in **Explorer**.
 Now, press the view button, and select **Create View**.